 The Shepherd's Cross is a not-so-common stylised cross which some may confuse with the more commonly seen Chi-Rho Cross.
 It is also important to distinguish between a Shepherd's Cross and a bishop's crozier, which is simply a symbol of prelatic authority and jurisdiction.
 (See also Bishop's Cross.)

-The Shepherd's Cross is a useful reminder for those times when we feel lost, empty and don't know what to do, we can imagine Jesus as a Shepherd, guiding us and looking after us.
+In addition to the famous Psalm 23 the Shepherd's Cross is a useful reminder for those times when we feel lost, empty and don't know what to do.
+We can imagine Jesus as a Shepherd, guiding us and looking after us.

 But the symbolism runs deeper than that: